jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (2) In subsection (1), subsidiary and holding company have the same meaning as in section 5 of the Companies Act 1993.

 ### 209 Registration as participant by purchasers of coal or natural gas
-(1) An application under section 57 to be registered as a participant in respect of an activity listed in Part 4 of Schedule 4 may be submitted to the chief executive at any time.
+(1) An application under section 57 to be registered as a participant in respect of an activity listed in Part 4 of Schedule 4 may be submitted to the EPA at any time.
-(2) If the chief executive registers a person as a participant under section 57 in respect of an activity listed in Part 4 of Schedule 4,—
+(2) If the EPA registers a person as a participant under section 57 in respect of an activity listed in Part 4 of Schedule 4,—
-  (a) the chief executive must notify, under section 57(6)(b), every person who—
+  (a) the EPA must notify, under section 57(6)(b), every person who—
     (i) mines—
       (A) coal, if the activity specified in the application is purchasing coal; or (B) natural gas, if the activity specified in the application is purchasing natural gas; and (ii) is registered under section 56; and
   (b) the registration takes effect 12 months from the date of the notice issued under section 57(6).
-(3) If the chief executive has received an application under section 58 for removal of a person’s name from the register as a participant in respect of an activity listed in Part 4 of Schedule 4, the chief executive must—
+(3) If the EPA has received an application under section 58 for removal of a person’s name from the register as a participant in respect of an activity listed in Part 4 of Schedule 4, the EPA must—
   (a) notify, under section 58(3)(c), every person who—
     (i) mines—
       (A) coal, if the activity specified in the application is purchasing coal; or (B) natural gas, if the activity specified in the application is purchasing natural gas; and (ii) is registered under section 56; and
   (b) remove, under section 58(4), the applicant’s name from the register on the date that is 48 months after the date of the notice issued under section 58(3)(b) and (c).
-(4) Despite anything in subsection (2)(b), if the chief executive receives an application submitted under subsection (1) by 31 January 2009, registration of the applicant as a participant may take effect from 1 January 2010 if—
+(4) Despite anything in subsection (2)(b), if the EPA receives an application submitted under subsection (1) by 31 January 2009, registration of the applicant as a participant may take effect from 1 January 2010 if—
-  (a) the applicant requests in the application that registration take effect from 1 January 2010; and (b) the chief executive has provided notification under section 57(6) by 31 March 2009 (which notice must specify 1 January 2010 as the date from which registration takes effect).
+  (a) the applicant requests in the application that registration take effect from 1 January 2010; and (b) the EPA has provided notification under section 57(6) by 31 March 2009 (which notice must specify 1 January 2010 as the date from which registration takes effect).

-### 210 Historical information sufficient to satisfy chief executive
+### 210 Historical information sufficient to satisfy EPA
 (1) A person who carries out an activity listed in Part 4 of Schedule 4 may, in an application to register as a participant in respect of that activity submitted under section 57, include with the application information about the total volume of coal or natural gas, as the case may be, purchased by the person in the year prior to the year in which the person submits the application (and any other prior years the person wishes).
-(2) If the chief executive receives an application under section 57 that includes the information specified in subsection (1), the chief executive may, for the purposes of section 57(4), satisfy himself or herself that the person is (or will, when the person’s registration takes effect, be) carrying out an activity listed in Part 4 of Schedule 4 that is specified in the application on the basis of that information.
+(2) If the EPA receives an application under section 57 that includes the information specified in subsection (1), the EPA may, for the purposes of section 57(4), satisfy himself or herself that the person is (or will, when the person’s registration takes effect, be) carrying out an activity listed in Part 4 of Schedule 4 that is specified in the application on the basis of that information.
-(3) Nothing in this section prevents the chief executive from requiring a person specified in subsection (1) to provide any further information that the chief executive requires to satisfy him or herself that the person is, or will be when the person’s registration takes effect, carrying out the activity listed in Part 4 of Schedule 4 that is specified in the application.
+(3) Nothing in this section prevents the EPA from requiring a person specified in subsection (1) to provide any further information that the EPA requires to satisfy him or herself that the person is, or will be when the person’s registration takes effect, carrying out the activity listed in Part 4 of Schedule 4 that is specified in the application.

 ### 211 Effect of purchasing less than threshold level of coal or natural gas
 If a person is a participant in respect of an activity listed in Part 4 of Schedule 4, and in any year the volume of coal or natural gas that the person purchases is less than, or the person knows that the volume purchased will be less than, the thresholds specified in Part 4 of Schedule 4,—
-  (a) the person is not required to notify the chief executive under section 59(1) that the person has ceased, or will cease, to carry out the activity; and
+  (a) the person is not required to notify the EPA under section 59(1) that the person has ceased, or will cease, to carry out the activity; and
-  (b) the chief executive must not, under section 59(2), treat the person as having ceased to carry out the activity; and (c) the person remains a participant in respect of the activity until the person’s name is removed, in accordance with this Act, from the register that is kept for the purposes of section 57.
+  (b) the EPA must not, under section 59(2), treat the person as having ceased to carry out the activity; and (c) the person remains a participant in respect of the activity until the person’s name is removed, in accordance with this Act, from the register that is kept for the purposes of section 57.

 ### 212 Effect of registration by purchasers of coal or natural gas